umakiyer/Movies-ETL/README.md

 # Movies-ETL
 The purpose of this challenge to create ETL pipeline from raw data to SQL database.
 Extract the data using Python.
-Clean & transform the dta using the DataFrame.
-Use regex to parse the data & load to PostgreSQL
+Clean & transform the data using the DataFrame.
+Use regex to parse the data & load to PostgreSQL.

 ## ETL function to read the data:

 * Created function to read the Wikipedia , kaggle data, rating data.

 Raw Wikipedia data :

 ![image](IMAGES/del1_wiki.PNG)

 Raw Kaggle data :

 ![image](IMAGES/del1_kaggle.PNG)

 Raw Ratings data :